In this post, you’ll learn all about Korean numbers, including how to count to 1,000+ in Korean.

 There are also only 99 numbers in Korean in this system.

-In order to count in Korean, you have to learn both how to write the Korean words that symbolize the numbers and how to pronounce each of them.
+To count in Korean, you have to learn both how to write the Korean words that symbolize the Korean numbers and how to pronounce each of the Korean numbers.

-Below, I will show you the numbers followed by either the Sino numbers or the native ones.
+Below, you will find the numbers (1,2,3, etc.), followed by either the Sino-Korean numbers or the native Korean numbers.

 Then, you will find the pronunciation of each number, so that you can practice pronouncing these numbers in Korean.